voytas75/Courses/temp.md

 In each example, we utilized character classes within the `-match` operator's regex pattern to filter specific data from the input text.
 Character classes, combined with other regex concepts, allow you to precisely extract or filter data based on specific patterns, making your text processing tasks more efficient and accurate.

-Feel free to experiment with different patterns and character classes to suit your specific filtering needs!
-If you have any questions or need further assistance, let me know. 🌟
+Feel free to experiment with different patterns and character classes to suit your specific filtering needs! 🌟

-   - **Lesson 2: Quantifiers in Action**
+#### Lesson 2: Quantifiers in Action

-     - Exploring different quantifiers and their effects on matching.
+##### Exploring different quantifiers and their effects on matching.

 In this lesson, we'll explore different quantifiers in regex and observe their effects on matching patterns.
 Quantifiers allow us to define the number of occurrences of characters or groups, giving us the flexibility to match varying repetitions.